Nicolas-Paiva/my-swe-diary/README.md

 ## Dec 3rd, 2023:

 Another week is about to begin.
 My goals are to learn a bit more Linear Algebra, learn more C and also study for other subjects.
 As for my web development studies, I am still revising some CSS, and as soon as I am done, I will practice creating some static websites.
-I intend to finish revising CSS this week!!
+I intend to finish revising CSS this week!!!